 Geography of Nebraska

 There are few other places where you can walk from one end of Nebraska to the other in a few seconds.
-Here at Raising Nebraska, we not only use our walkable map to help teach physical geography, we use our map to also use it in this experience to look at human settlement and environmental geography.
+Here at Raising Nebraska, we not only use our walkable map to help teach physical geography, we use our map to look at human settlement and environmental geography.

 This tasty experience POPS!
 Literally.
 Nebraska is Number 1 in popcorn production.
 Learners will get to see, smell, and taste popcorn while learning about the science behind the pop – and why some corn does NOT pop.